Street names in Barcelona: 21st Century

-In addition, the suitability of other public roads was also questioned, such as the street of Aviador Franco, brother of the dictator and participant in the bombing of Barcelona; that of Secretario Coloma, promoter of the Inquisition in the fifteenth century; or the plaza de Antonio Lopez, due to his activity as a slave trader.
-Thus, in 2018 it was agreed to change the street of Aviator Franco to Pablo Rada, mechanic of the same flight of the Plus Ultra piloted by Franco.
-In 2019 it was decided to change the street of Secretary Coloma to Pau Alsina, its previous name, a worker deputy.
-As for the Antonio López square, in 2021 it was divided in two, with a dividing line in Via Laietana: the part in front of the Post Office building was renamed Plaça de Correos; the part in front of the Llotja de Barcelona was named after Idrissa Diallo, a Guinean immigrant killed in the Zona Franca Internment Center for Foreigners in 2012.
+In addition, the suitability of the names of other public roads was also questioned, such as Aviador Franco Street, after the Dictator's brother, who had taken part in the bombing of Barcelona; that of Secretari Coloma, promoter of the Inquisition in the fifteenth century; or the plaça de Antonio Lopez, due to his activity as a slave trader.
+Thus, in 2018 it was agreed to change the street of Aviator Franco to Pablo Rada, engineer on the same Plus Ultra flight piloted by Franco.
+In 2019 it was decided to change the street name Secretari Coloma to Pau Alsina, its previous name, a labor leader.
+As for Antonio López square, in 2021 it was divided into two on either side of Via Laietana: the part in front of the Post Office building was renamed Plaça de Correus; the part in front of the Llotja de Barcelona was named after Idrissa Diallo, a Guinean immigrant who died in the Zona Franca Internment Center for Aliens in 2012.

 On March 7, 2017, the unification of Hispanitat and Pablo Neruda squares was announced, creating a single square dedicated to the Chilean poet.
-On the other hand, on July 16, 2018, the street name of Sant Domènec del Call, which referred to the pogrom of August 5, 1391 (Saint Dominic's Day), was changed to Salomó Ben Adret (1235-1310), a medieval rabbi who was lender to King James I and director of the Talmudic school of Barcelona.
-In 2018 the Rompeolas Mar Bella was also dedicated to the pediatrician and politician Antoni Gutiérrez — known as el Guti — who was secretary general of the PSUC, who died in 2006.
-In this breakwater he used to fish, one of his hobbies, so it was considered the right place to pay tribute to him.
+On the other hand, on July 16, 2018, the street name of Sant Domènec del Call, which referred to the pogrom of August 5, 1391 (Saint Dominic's Day), was changed to Salomó Ben Adret (1235–1310), a medieval rabbi who was a lender to King James I and the Chief of the Talmudic School of Barcelona.
+In 2018 the Mar Bella Breakwater was also dedicated to the pediatrician and politician Antoni Gutiérrez, who was secretary general of the PSUC and who used to fish on this breakwater before his death in 2006.
 A plaque with the poem Laberint by Joan Brossa was also installed.